Ryan Held (American football)

-Ryan Held (born November 23, 1974) is an American football coach who is the head football coach at the University of Nebraska at Kearney.
+Ryan Held (born November 23, 1974) is an American college football coach.
+He is the head football coach for the University of Nebraska at Kearney, a position he has held since 2023.
 He was previously the running backs coach at University of Nebraska–Lincoln and was hired in that role in December 2017, after serving in that same position at the University of Central Florida in Orlando, Florida since 2016.
 Prior to that, he had served as the head coach at Peru State as well as several college and teams in Kansas and Oklahoma.

 Early life and playing career

 Held was a two-time national champion himself as a Husker from 1993 to 1996.
-Nebraska posted a 47-3 record during Held’s career with three conference titles.
+Nebraska posted a 47–3 record during Held’s career with three conference titles.
 At Nebraska, Held was a teammate of Scott Frost during the 1995 and 1996 seasons.

 Coaching career

 First stint at Nebraska

-As a senior at Nebraska, Held coached the Huskers as a student assistant in 1997, helping them to a 13−0 record and a national title.
+As a senior at Nebraska, Held coached the Huskers as a student assistant in 1997, helping them to a 13–0 record and a national title.